geogebra/geogebra/giac/README.md

 ## Supported platforms ##

-Currently only Linux is supported.
-Other system will be supported soon.
+Currently only Linux has been tested.
+Mac OS X and Windows platforms are theoretically supported but yet untested.

 ## Prerequisites ##